elastic/kibana/x-pack/plugins/integrations_manager/README.md

 Develop new features under branches in your own fork of `elastic/kibana`, then make PR's against [`elastic:feature-integrations-manager`](https://github.com/elastic/kibana/tree/feature-integrations-manager). e.g. work in `yourname:123456-feature-description` and create a PR to merge that into `elastic:feature-integrations-manager`.
 See https://github.com/elastic/kibana/pull/37950 for an example.

 ### Getting started
- 1. In one shell: start the [registry service](https://github.com/elastic/integrations-registry).
-See [thier docs](https://github.com/elastic/integrations-registry/blob/master/README.md#running) for more information.
  1. In another shell: `yarn es snapshot`
  1. In another shell: `yarn start --no-base-path`